 Season of Sharing Impact

 Since 2001, United Way of Charlotte County has been the only fiscal agent in Charlotte County to administer these funds which is a grant provided by the Community Foundation of Sarasota County.
-In that time, close to 3 million dollars have been invested in Charlotte County to help close to 4,000 residents.
-United Way of Charlotte County continues to work with 13 organization and their case managers across the county to judiciously distribute these funds.
+United Way of Charlotte County continues to work with local organizations and their case managers across the county to judiciously distribute these funds.

-These are true stories from local Charlotte County residents that have benefitted from Season of Sharing:
+These are true stories from local Charlotte County residents that have benefited from Season of Sharing:

 Ms. Simpson went to the emergency room in May, where they found a mass on her kidney.
 Unfortunately she is struggling and has been out of work due to medical treatments.
 She is hoping to have a much needed surgery within the next few months.
 However, all of this has caused her to fall behind in her rent.
 For Ms. Simpson, there is hope.
 She plans to return to work once she has the surgery and is recuperated.

-Now in its 19th year, Season of Sharing was created by the Herald-Tribune Media Group and the Community Foundation of Sarasota County.
-Season of Sharing has raised and distributed more than $19 million since its inception to help 20,000 individuals and families.
+Season of Sharing was created by the Herald-Tribune Media Group and the Community Foundation of Sarasota County.
 Only 15% require additional assistance the following year.